Towards Understanding What State Space Models Learn About Code: Conclusion

 \section{Conclusion}

-In this work, we presented the first systematic comparative analysis of hidden representations and convolution kernels in multi-layer State Space Models.
+In this work, we presented the first systematic analysis of hidden representations and convolution kernels in multi-layer SSMs.
 Our empirical results reveal a nuanced landscape: while SSMs fundamentally outperform Transformers in capturing global code properties, they exhibit weaknesses in modeling short-range dependencies, particularly in tasks like type inference.
-Guided by these diagnostic insights, we introduced architectural refinements, specifically the injection of high-frequency inductive biases, that significantly narrow this performance gap.
-Beyond these model improvements, our \textit{SSM-Interpret} analysis establishes a rigorous methodology for dissecting the spectral behavior of state-space architectures.
-We anticipate that this tool will serve as a foundation for future interpretability research.
+To diagnose this failure of SSMs, we proposed a novel interpretability framework to analyze the convolutional kernel of SSMs, which showed a shift towards short range dependency understanding during fine-tuning.
+Guided by these insights, we introduced architectural refinements that significantly narrow this performance gap.

+We anticipate that the introduced framework will serve as a foundation for future interpretability research.
+Additionally, with the architectural improvements SSMs can be scaled and adapted for generative tasks in future work.